frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔧 **Open Source** | GitHub contributions | Practical skills |
 | 📺 **Teaching** | Twitch live streams | Community sharing |
 | 🛠️ **Projects** | Personal builds | Hands-on learning |

+> 💡 **How I answer this:**
+>
+> "I stay updated through multiple channels.
+I take courses on Google Cloud Skills Boost to learn new cloud and AI features.
+I contribute to open source projects on GitHub - this forces me to read other people's code and learn new patterns.
+I also teach on Twitch live streams - explaining concepts to others helps me understand them better.
+Finally, I build personal projects to experiment with new technologies before using them at work."

 ---